mcginleyireland/irishbaking.github.io/_posts/2020-10-31-halloween-cupcakes.md

     **Cupcakes**

     1. Heat the oven to 160°C (320°F).
 Grease and line a cupcake tin, or add cupcake liners.
-    2. In a mizing bowl, cream the sugar and butter.
+    2. In a mixing bowl, cream the sugar and butter.
     3. Add in the 2 eggs.
     4. Add the vanilla extract.
     5. Add in the flour gradually.